-Guided fishing tours of the Huon River @ $300 per day and Great Lake @ $350 per day including lunch.
-Half day fishing tours from $150 per day are also available.
+Guided fishing tours of the Huon River from $300 per day and Great Lake from $350 per day including lunch.
+Half day fishing tours from $180 per day are also available.
 I am also happy to take you to other trout waters, within two hours, or so, driving radius from Hobart.
-For example, the Weld River, Craigbourne Dam, the Derwent River, Penstock Lagoon etc.
+For example, the Weld River, Craigbourne Dam, the Derwent River, Penstock Lagoon, Lake King William, Lake Skinner etc. I am happy to create a specific tour for your requirements.

 Fishing can either be by wading and walking or, on the Huon River, moving to various locations by kayak, depending on water levels and personal preferences.